Help! My Brain Is Trying To Sabotage Me!

 So what do I do?
-An Introduction to Thought Defusion:
+An Introduction to Cognitive Defusion:

 First, we must differentiate between thoughts and emotions.
 Thoughts are what our brain is saying.
 Emotions are what our bodies tell us.
 They influence one another but are two separate entities.
 We must also work toward trusting that our thoughts and feelings are not facts.
 Our feelings might help guide decision-making and connect us to our most authentic selves (when identified and experienced without judgment), but they are not absolute truths.
 They are merely our interpretations of our experiences.